- Bats Right, Throws Right

 - Height 6' 4", Weight 225 lb.

-Hugo Castellanos is in his 12th pro season in 2009.
+Hugo Castellanos pitched his 15th pro season in 2014.

 Castellanos signed with the Tampa Bay Devil Rays as a free agent in 1996 but never appeared in their system.
 He was injured in 1997, then struggled in 1998 in the Mexican League, walking 15 and allowing 11 hits and 11 runs in 7 2/3 IP for his hometown Nuevo Laredo Owls; he went 0-2.
 In 1999, Hugo pitched 24 games for Nuevo Laredo and had no decisions and a 6.94 ERA; he walked 24 and gave up 44 hits in 36 1/3 IP.